 If you have severe chemosis, your eye might become so swollen that it can’t close.
 If this happens, you need to see an eye doctor right away.
 It’s important to be able to close your eyes because the eyelid protects the eye from dust and other irritants and can keep the eye from getting damaged.

-Chemosis can be uncomfortable and irritating but generally does not cause pain, according to the American Academy of Ophthalmology (AAO).
+Chemosis can be uncomfortable and irritating but generally does not cause pain.

 There are several common causes of chemosis eye issues.
 These causes might include:

 Angioedema – A condition that causes hives under the skin, angioedema can affect the eyes.
 Angioedema may be caused by: an allergic reaction to animal dander, food, pollen, medication or an insect bite.
 It can also be caused by exposure to hot or cold conditions, or by an autoimmune condition.

 Allergies – Even if you don’t develop angioedema, seasonal or other allergies can cause chemosis.

 An eye infection – An eye infection caused by bacteria or a virus can lead to chemosis.
 Your eye doctor may be able to do a test to see if an infection is causing your condition.

 Eye surgery – Chemosis sometimes occurs as a complication after eyelid surgery.
 Patients who have eyelid surgery (blepharoplasty) for cosmetic or medical reasons may develop conjunctival chemosis during recovery.

 Physical trauma – Sometimes simply rubbing the eye can cause chemosis.
 The condition can also be caused by an eye injury.
 This type of chemosis is known as traumatic chemosis.

 A thyroid condition – In some cases, an underlying medical condition like a thyroid issue can cause chemosis.